Angina or angina pectoris refers to a pain in the centre of the chest which comes from the heart.

 Causes

 Angina is rather similar to cramp in a muscle during vigorous exercise.
 It is caused by the muscles of the heart not receiving enough oxygen (via the blood) for the work they are performing.
-This is because the blood vessels which supply the heart muscles with oxygen have become narrowed.
+This is because the blood vessels that supply the heart muscles with oxygen have become narrowed.
 The main cause of narrowing of the blood vessels is age, but this is accelerated by cigarette smoking.
 To a lesser extent people with a high cholesterol level, people who are obese (overweight), and diabetics are also more at risk.

 Diagnosis